 Can I eat and drink normally?
 Yes.
 We recommend that you eat a normal, healthy diet and drink plenty of water.

 Can I drink alcohol?
-While it is safe to drink alcohol in moderation whilst taking anagrelide, we recommend you do not exceed the recommended weekly limits of 21 units of alcohol per week for a man and 14 units for a woman.
+While it is safe to drink alcohol in moderation whilst taking anagrelide, we recommend you do not exceed the recommended weekly limits of 14 units of alcohol per week for men and women.
 Alcohol can cause dehydration, and it is important to avoid becoming dehydrated if you have an MPN.
 Please ask your nurse or doctor if you require more information regarding alcohol consumption.

 What if I want to have a child?
 We recommend against taking anagrelide if you are trying to become pregnant or to father a child.
 Please see our pregnancy section for more information on pregnancy in MPNs.